PyO3/pyo3/guide/src/trait_exposure.md

 Print value from Python:  [1.0]
 ```

-We have succeed to expose a Rust model that implement the `Model` trait to Python!
+We have now successfully exposed a Rust model that implements the `Model` trait to Python!

 We will now expose the `solve` function, but before, let's talk about types errors.

 ## Type errors in Python

-What happens if you have a type errors when using Python and how can you improve the error messages ?
+What happens if you have type errors when using Python and how can you improve the error messages?

 ### Wrong types in Python function arguments

 Let's assume in the first case that you will use in your Python file `my_rust_model.set_variables_in_rust(2.0)` instead of `my_rust_model.set_variables_in_rust([2.0])`.

-The Rust signature expect a vector, which is a list in Python.
+The Rust signature expects a vector, which corresponds to a list in Python.
 What happens if instead of a vector, we pass a single value ?

 At the execution of Python, we get :